 Maybe you met your true love on it, or perhaps a false one.
 Maybe you rode your first Ferris wheel, drank your first beer or whacked your first mole.
 Likely, you've paused on its benches to gnaw on taffy, gobble fries by the bucketful or simply rest your feet.
 And quite possibly, you left with memories that - boosterish as it sounds - really have lasted a lifetime.

-Ocean City's boardwalk than Yolanda Griffin.
+Even so, no one has taken more away from Ocean City's boardwalk than Yolanda Griffin.

 She's been cleaning it for 17 years, sweeping up and disposing of the cigarette butts, plastic spoons, straws, french fries, caramel corn, half-eaten hot dogs and abandoned flip flops that end up fluttering across it, or wedged in the pencil-thin gaps between its boards.

 Ocean City's boardwalk is not America's longest, nor its most famous, but it is quite possibly the cleanest, and the woman responsible for keeping it that way is as fondly protective of the 36-block-long expanse of wood as anyone.

 "You like a clean house, right?" said the mother of five daughters as she rode her sweeping machine onto the boardwalk at 6 a.m., as she does every weekday in summer.
 "Just imagine this boardwalk being your house."